srikarym/FiLM-for-Meta-Learning/Reinforcement learning/ReadMe.md

 pip install --no-deps git+https://github.com/openai/baselines.git

 ### Running
-You can use the content in the scirpt file of ech folder to run the corresponding experiment.
+You can use the content in the scirpt file of each folder to run the corresponding experiment.

 ### Previous Models and Logs
 Link :- https://drive.google.com/drive/folders/1wayI70-CXDDHZ0DqjrAbpL7jdb7jCCaz?usp=sharing